joetifa2003/mm-go/README.md

 ## AllocMany/FreeMany

-AllocMany is a generic function that allocates n of T and returns a slice that represents the heap (instead of pointer arithmetic => slice indexing) that u can free later using FreeMany
+AllocMany is a generic function that allocates n of T and returns a slice that represents the heap (instead of pointer arithmetic => slice indexing) that you can free later using FreeMany

 ```go
 allocated := mm.AllocMany[int](2) // allocates 2 ints and returns it as a slice of ints with length 2